 Headford Farm Cottage is on the edge of a rural hamlet high up in Somerset's Quantock Hills Area of Outstanding Natural Beauty.
 This stunning ancient landscape covers 100 square kilometres of oak woodland, open heath with panoramic views right across the Bristol Channel, deep valleys and a unique stretch of coastline.

 For walkers, dog owners and anyone wanting a tranquil comfortable base to return to after a day out exploring, this attractive and spacious detached stone barn conversion is in just the right location.
 Short breaks are available right through the year and the pricing has been carefully designed to reflect the seasons rather than the school holidays.
+A Thursday arrival/departure day makes it easy for guests to plan a long weekend and to travel when the roads are quieter.

 The cottage has a fabulous open plan ground floor with a wood-burner at its heart, plenty of space for dining, a fully equipped kitchen and a shower-room beyond it.